ehsan-kouchaki/Ms-Thesis-en/README.md

 In this project, a hierarchical deep reinforcement learning algorithm is proposed to control a humanoid robot against exerted pushes.
 The algorithm is shown in the following figure:

 ![image](https://user-images.githubusercontent.com/79801992/222974189-d17e9f3a-3395-412c-b5ab-587223a1efa4.png)

 In the high level control, an actor-critic neural network is designed for the policy learning.
 The networks architecture is shown here:
 ![image](https://user-images.githubusercontent.com/79801992/222975254-4b1832f6-df28-4992-9943-4b5e9b9e49cf.png)

 For exploration, the Beta distribution is used.
+For policy optimization the PPO method is used.
 Our method is evaluated on a simulation model of a humanoid robot provided in MuJoCo which is shown here:
 ![image](https://user-images.githubusercontent.com/79801992/222974028-ed88e6dd-6821-44ee-9914-87c59901e04a.png)